 Another method is represented by the leaderboard, which displays the results of the achievement of all employees, focusing on rankings.
 Leaderboards can spur positive competition among employees in already applied.
 With eLearning, you can make them visually appealing, adapted to the organisation style and learning culture.

-To sum up, the method of gamification has been successful in various corporate environments to apply in various countries, as well as methods of Xerox which is a method that has been used by a company for management training.
-Gamification implementation can increase brand awareness, and could provide education for employees’ even wider community.
+To sum up, this has been successful in various corporate environments to apply in various countries, as well as methods of Xerox which is a method that has been used by a company for management training.
+Its implementation can increase brand awareness, and could provide education for employees' even wider community.

-Training and learning methods with the use of gamification can change the training process that was boring and had to take quite a long time, but now it can be more efficient and you could benefit from it.
+Training and learning methods with the use of a gamified approach can change the training process that was boring and had to take quite a long time, but now it can be more efficient and you could benefit from it.